ScreakyG/camagru/README.md

 ## TODO:
-- Make the image editor fully working.
+- Make the preview with the choosen overlay in front.
+- Call endpoint to store the image.

 ## Preview
 <div align="center">